r-devel/rcwg/README.md

 Everyone participating in this project agrees to follow the [Contributor Code of Conduct](https://github.com/forwards/rcontribution/blob/master/CONDUCT.md).
 The R-Devel Slack has a separate [Code of Conduct](https://forwards.github.io/rcontribution/slack).

-This repo is part of the Forwards GitHub organization and all Forwards members have write access.
-The organization has an [R Contribution Working Group](https://github.com/orgs/forwards/teams/r-contribution-working-group) team to manage access of outside collaborators.
-This enables outside collaborators to be allocated to issues and to show their involvement by displaying membership of the Forwards GitHub organization on their GitHub profile.
-To ask to join the team, contact rowforwards@gmail.com, saying a little about yourself and stating your GitHub username.
+This repo is part of the R-Devel GitHub organization and all members have write access.
+This enables collaborators to be allocated to issues and to show their involvement by displaying membership of the R-Devel GitHub organization on their GitHub profile.
+To ask to join the organization, contact rowforwards@gmail.com, saying a little about yourself and stating your GitHub username.

 ---
 ## Involucrarse